-Pam recently spoke at UT Southwestern University Hospital during an event honoring the facility for being part of the “Leadership Circle” of top donor hospitals.
+Pam recently spoke at St. Paul University Hospital during an event honoring the facility for being part of the “Leadership Circle” of top donor hospitals.
 The award recognizes excellence in “Completing the Circle of Care” between donation and transplantation.

 Pam shared her experience with hospital personnel from both sides of donation: as both a donor family and a recipient family.
 Her husband, Josh, was a heart recipient and became an eye and tissue donor after his death.